MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

     > [!NOTE]
     > If you intent to use the same AAD App with the Automation API and Business Central Web Services you can also grant **API.ReadWrite.All** and **Automation.ReadWrite.All** permissions.
 Learn more [here](automation-apis-using-s2s-authentication.md).
 5. (optional) Grant admin consent on each permission by selecting it in the list, then selecting **Grant admin consent for \<tenant name\>**.
 This step isn't required if you'll be granting consent from the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].
+It is possible to grant consent from this page only for your own current tenant.
+This means that single-tenant apps are fine, for multi-tenant apps and different tenants, you grant consent from the Azure AD portal or from the new TAC UI.
 6. Go to the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] and navigate to the 'Authorized AAD Apps' page.
 Paste the **Application (client) ID** of your app in the form to authorize an app.
 7. If not already completed in step 5 you can grant consent for your app from the 'Authorized AAD Apps' page in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].
+  **Note:** There might be a short delay until the `Granted` status is visible in the TAC UI after refreshing.
-8. (optional) Some operations in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API require that the app has a permissions assigned in the environment in addition to the authorization in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].
+1. (optional) Some operations in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] API require that the app has a permissions assigned in the environment in addition to the authorization in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)].
 Follow the instructions in Task 2 [here](automation-apis-using-s2s-authentication.md) to assign permissions.

     > [!NOTE]
     > Learn more about permissions required for App Management operations [here](administration-center-api_app_management.md) and learn more about permissions required for Database Exports [here](administration-center-api_environment_database_export.md).